Terms and Conditions

 means a data centre facility in which the Developer and/or Customer rents space for servers and other computer hardware from the Developer;

-means any information relating to the customers, suppliers, methods, products, plans, finances, trade secrets or otherwise to the business or affairs of the other Party has been identified by the other Party as such, and any information developed by either Party in performing its obligations under, or in consequence of this Agreement;
+means any information relating to the customers, suppliers, methods, products, plans, finances, trade secrets or otherwise to the business or affairs of the other Party or its Affiliates has been identified by the other Party as such (or which the receiving Party thought reasonably to have considered to be confidential), and any information developed by either Party in performing its obligations under, or in consequence of this Agreement;

 means all text, graphics, images, sound, data, software, and materials used in the Site;